vijay-shankaranand/tp/docs/UserGuide.md

 <box type="warning" style="background-color: #C73852; color: white;">

-**WARNING**: This command is destructive.
+**WARNING:** This command is destructive.
 Once an event is deleted, all tasks associated with the event will be deleted.
 </box>

 Format: `delete_event INDEX`